Identification of Technical Design Constraints and Considerations for Transmission Grid Expansion Planning Projects: Identified technical constraints

 Second, the energy consumption and emissions types during the construction of EEHs are related to the amount of necessary work and the means to perform these operations.
 Ensuring minimization of transport and installation works, together with the use of adapted machinery whose own climate impact throughout its life cycle is the lowest available on the market, are relevant indicators of a positive climate approach.

 Third, the use of gas-insulated high-voltage equipment to reduce the footprint of converter stations has to be treated cautiously.
-In the frame the phase-out of the fluorinated greenhouse gases~\cite{SF6_regul}, the use of $SF_{6}$ as the most mature gas insulating technology currently continues to represent a risk of large additional emissions to be balanced with its associated space gains and positive impact on the number of structural materials.
+In the context of the phase-out of the fluorinated greenhouse gases~\cite{SF6_regul,SF6_regul_II}, the use of SF$_{6}$ as the most mature gas insulating technology currently continues to represent a risk of large additional emissions to be balanced with its associated space gains and positive impact on the number of structural materials.
+More concretely, from 1 January 2028, Regulation (EU) 2024/573~\cite{SF6_regul_II} prohibits the putting into operation of new or extended SF$_{6}$-containing ``\textit{high voltage electrical switchgear from 52~kV up to and including 145~kV, and up to and including 50~kA short circuit current}''.
+The same regulation includes, from 1 January 2032, ``\textit{high voltage electrical switchgear of more than 145 kV or more than 50 kA short circuit current, with a global warming potential of 1 or more}''.
+This regulation makes the early selection of non-fluorinated alternatives a near-term planning constraint.

 Lastly, the overall power losses (mostly by heat dissipation in electrical resistances) can add up to significant figures in the overall lifetime of an EEH project.
 Therefore, they must not be neglected when assessing the overall climate impacts of the proposed solutions, as mentioned in previous Section~\ref{sec:losses}.